Book

-A book is a structured presentation of recorded information, primarily verbal and graphical, through a medium.
-Originally physical, electronic books and audiobooks are now existent.
-Physical books are objects that contain printed material, mostly of writing and images.
-Modern books are typically composed of many pages bound together and protected by a cover, what is known as the codex format; older formats include the scroll and the clay tablet.

-As a conceptual object, a book often refers to a written work of substantial length by one or more authors, which may also be distributed digitally as an electronic book (ebook).
-These kinds of works can be broadly classified into fiction (containing invented content, often narratives) and non-fiction (containing content intended as factual truth).
-But a physical book may not contain a written work: for example, it may contain only drawings, engravings, photographs, sheet music, puzzles, or removable content like paper dolls.
+A book is a written work of substantial length created by one or more authors, these writings are typically printed on many sheets of paper as pages bound together into a bookblock, this bookblock is glued to the middle of a foldable cover that protects the pages.
+Before the wide adoption of the modern printing press, codices were used to create handwritten manuscripts.
+Older writing media include scrolls and clay tablets.
+Nowadays, books can be distributed in other forms like audiobooks, and electronic books (ebooks).
+Books are broadly classified into fiction, which contains invented or imaginary narratives; and non-fiction, which contains content intended as factual truth.

-The modern book industry has seen several major changes due to new technologies, including ebooks and audiobooks (recordings of books being read aloud).
-Awareness of the needs of print-disabled people has led to a rise in formats designed for greater accessibility such as braille printing and large-print editions.
+The book publishing process is the series of steps involved in its creation and dissemination, often undertaken in modern times by a commercial publishing company.
+The publishing industry has recently seen major changes due to new technologies, including ebooks and audiobooks (recordings of books read aloud).
+Awareness of the needs of people with print disabilities has led to a rise in accessible publishing formats such as braille printing and large-print editions.
+Google Books estimated in 2010 that roughly 130 million total unique books have been published.

-Google Books estimated in 2010 that approximately 130 million total unique books had been published.
-The book publishing process is the series of steps involved in book creation and dissemination.
-Books are sold at both regular stores and specialized bookstores, as well as online (for delivery), and can be borrowed from libraries or public bookcases.
-The reception of books has led to a number of social consequences, including censorship.
+Books are sold at general retail stores and specialized bookstores, as well as online, and can be borrowed from libraries or public bookcases.
+The reception of books has led to several social consequences, including censorship.

-Books are sometimes contrasted with periodical literature, such as newspapers or magazines, where new editions are published according to a regular schedule.
-Related items, also broadly categorized as "books", are left empty for personal use: as in the case of account books, appointment books, autograph books, notebooks, diaries and sketchbooks.
+Books are sometimes contrasted with periodical literature, such as newspapers or magazines, for which new editions are published according to a regular schedule.
+Some objects broadly described as "books" are left empty for personal use, such as notebooks, diaries, sketchbooks, account books, and autograph books.

 Etymology

-The word book comes from the Old English bōc, which in turn likely comes from the Germanic root *bōk-, cognate to "beech".
-In Slavic languages like Russian, Bulgarian, Macedonian буква bukva—"letter" is cognate with "beech".
-In Russian, Serbian and Macedonian, the word букварь (bukvar') or буквар (bukvar) refers to a primary school textbook that helps young children master the techniques of reading and writing.
+The word book comes from the Old English bōc, which is similar to Old Norse bók and Old Saxon bōk.
+These may all come from hypothesized Germanic *bōks, thought to mean "beech".
+In Slavic languages like Russian, Bulgarian, and Macedonian буква (bukva)—"letter"—is cognate with "beech".
+The Russian word букварь (bukvar'), and the Serbian буквар (bukvar) refer to a primary school textbook that helps young children master reading and writing.
 It is thus conjectured that the earliest Indo-European writings may have been carved on beech wood.
-The Latin word codex, meaning a book in the modern sense (bound and with separate leaves), originally meant "block of wood".
+The Latin word codex, describing the format used by a modern book, bound and with separate leaves, originally meant "block of wood".

-An avid reader or collector of books is a bibliophile, or colloquially a "bookworm".